imezx/Warp/docs/api/1.0/ratelimit.md

 Ratelimit is one of most useful feature.

-( Configured on Server and For Client )
+( Configured on Server only and For Client )

 ## `Setup`

-When creating a event on Server, you can add second argument as table `rateLimit` to limit the number of times the event can be called and the interval for reset the counter.
+When creating a event on Server, you can add second argument (optional) as table `rateLimit` to limit the number of times the event can be called and the interval for reset the counter on client-side.

 ::: code-group
 ```lua [Server]